 Best practice: Carefully consider materializing large result sets to a destination table.
 Writing large result sets has performance and cost impacts.

-BigQuery limits cached results to approximately 128MB compressed.
+BigQuery limits cached results to approximately 10 GB

-Queries that return larger results overtake this limit and frequently result in
+compressed.
+Queries that return larger results overtake this limit and

 Response too large.